bkw777/NODE_DATAPAC/README.md

 Later versions of RAMPAC were offered with 384k or 512k by adding a second bank of 128k or 256k, and later versions of RAMDSK.CO know how to access it.

-The extra 256K is accessed by the state of address line A10 during a BLOCK op.
+The extra 256K is accessed by the state of BUS address line A10 during a BLOCK op.
 BLOCK with BUS_A10 low accesses bank0, BLOCK with BUS_A10 high accesses bank1.
 The state of BUS_A10 is essentially copied to the SRAM A18 address line and latched during BLOCK ops along with A10-A17, like adding a 9th bit to the HC374.

-I don't have a RAMPAC.
-This was deduced from watching what RAM100.CO tries to do on the system bus, and tested with a breadboard circuit and finally MiniNDP below.
+The extra bank 512k operation is just deduced from watching what RAMDSK.CO tries to do on the system bus when you press the Bank button, then the theory tested with a breadboard circuit, and finally with MiniNDP below, which actually works with RAMDSK.
+MiniNDP probably does not implement the circuit the same way that the RAMPAC did.

 <!--
 ## New Replacement PCB